 - a.
 In RM- Districts, a new construction or addition project must provide a minimum of 10% of the total number of units in the development as single unit detached or single unit attached. - b.
 In ON- Districts, multi-unit is only permitted with a Conditional Use Permit and the following standards apply: - Multi-unit is only allowed in existing buildings where the building was intended for a Commercial use for a minimum of 5 years prior to the application for a Conditional Use Permit. - c.
-In OX- Districts, the following standards apply: - i.
-Multi-unit is only allowed in existing buildings where the building was intended for a Commercial use for a minimum of 5 years prior to the application for a Conditional Use Permit. - ii.
-Multi-unit is only permitted on the third floor of a building and above. - iii.
+In OX- Districts, the following standards apply: - Multi-unit is only allowed in existing buildings where the building was intended for a Commercial use for a minimum of 5 years prior to the application for a Conditional Use

+Permit. - ii.
+Multi-unit is only permitted on the third floor of a building and above.

+- iii.
 Multi-unit is permitted on the first and second floor of a building with a Conditional Use Permit. - d.
-The following districts require a minimum amount commercial-ready space for street-facing portions of the development.
-The percentage determines the minimum amount of the streetfacing building that must be constructed as commercial-ready space.
+The following districts require a minimum amount of commercial-ready space for street-facing portions of the development.
+The percentage determines the minimum amount of the street-facing building that must be constructed as commercial-ready space.
 The commercial-ready space must be a minimum of 25' deep when measured from the building façade into the interior of the building.
+When commercial-ready space is required, 20% must be used for a commercial use, or commercial-active space.
+The remaining 80% may have noncommercial uses in the commercial-ready space.
 The Director may vary the requirement based on the balance of commercial uses surrounding the site.

+Commercial-Ready Commercial-Active

-- i.
+i.
 CX- districts: 40% min.
+8% min.

-- ii.
+ii.
 SX- districts: 50% min.
+10% min.

-- iii.
+iii.
 TX- districts: 50% min.
+10% min.

 iv.
 CS- districts: 50% min.
+10% min.

-v.
-IX- districts: 60% min.
+V. IX- districts: 60% min.
+12% min.

 vi.
 CC- districts: 50% min.
+10% min.

-- vii.
-PX- districts: 60% min. - viii.
+vii.
+PX- districts: 60% min.
+12% min.

+viii.
 PM- districts: 40% min.
+8% min.